nils-eilers/memSIM2/README.md

 - I8HEX (16 bit addresses)
 - I16HEX (20 bit addresses)
 - I32HEX (32 bit addresses)

-Currently only I8HEX is supported, effectively limiting the address size to 64 KB, whereas other kind of hex files are rejected with an error message about unsupported type 2 or 4 entry.

 Intel hex files usually consist of several records (text lines) with data, each secured with a checksum and provided with an start address